jonas060831/ImageProcessor/README.md

 2.when using env variables from .env run program to node bin/dev

 #required
 1. Do not forget to configure your .env variables in your project folder or in case of an ec2 instance in .bashrc whatever pleases you.
 2. log in to your aws cli and provide credentials
-3. do not forget to create your s3 bucket
+3. create your s3 bucket
-4. install gm with :
+4. install gm on your ec2 instance with :

 `
 sudo add-apt-repository ppa:dhor/myway